gmtsciencedev/scitq/docs/specific.md

 ### Using NFS

 NFS has been used since the beginning of scitq usage, but we tend to not use it anymore as NFS is very likely to create some bandwidth bottlenecks.
-Yet if you have a very big bandwidth this can still be a very good option.
-In doubt, look at S3 that will be covered later on.
+Its usage is deprecated and it will be removed in a future version.

 NFS is hardcoded to be mounted on `/data` and as for now there is no way to change that easily as this directory will be used in the NFS server, in the workers and in the container (dockers) where your tasks are launched.

+It is incompatible with `use_cache` option (results could be unpredictible).

 #### Changes in scitq server ansible configuration (`/etc/ansible/inventory/02-scitq` by default)